1997 ARL season: Match details

 The long-running duel between opposing front rowers Mark Carroll and Paul Harragon erupted once again in the 2nd minute when Carroll reacted to a Harragon shot on Geoff Toovey.
 Newcastle applied pressure early when they regained possession inside Manly's 20m and shortly after that Andrew Johns took a penalty attempt, but Manly's defence and luck stood firm and the score stayed nil-all.
-Manlyscored first after rookie hooker Anthony Colella won a scrum against the feed.
+Manly scored first after rookie hooker Anthony Colella won a scrum against the feed.
 John Hopoate exploited a weakness in Newcastle's right side defence and got between Darren Albert and Mark Hughes to score.
 Nevin's sideline conversion gave the Sea Eagles a 6–0 lead.
 In 13th minute Manly suffered a blow when Toovey was steamrolled.
 He left the field concussed for Cliff Lyons to come on.

 Johns went within inches of scoring for Newcastle in the 24th minute when his blindside break on the last tackle was stopped by a desperate Hopoate.
 Manly responded with a thrilling try in the 25th minute.
 The movement started 55 metres out – Hopoate making the initial break down the left-hand side with Lyons backing up to enable Craig Innes to crash over for a Manly 10–0 lead.
 Newcastle's first points came through a Johns' penalty goal.
 Then in the 34th minute they scored their first ever Grand Final try after a clever kick from Matthew Johns was taken by Hopoate who was bundled into touch.
 From the scrum win, Robbie O'Davis got outside Terry Hill to score.
 Andrew Johns' conversion brought Newcastle within two points.
 Manly hit back in the 38th minute after some magical work from Lyons.
 He swept onto the ball which had been dropped by Harragon and spun around to find Shannon Nevin on the inside.
 The Newcastle forwards couldn't get across to cover the overlap and Nevin then converted his own try for a 16–8 half-time scoreline.